-It helps to get your baby to bed at the same time every night.
-However, when they are only a few months young, following a bedtime routine consistently will gradually help you both learn what time that will be.
+It helps to put your baby to bed at the same time every night.
+However, when he or she is only a few months young, following a bedtime routine consistently will gradually help you both learn what time that will be.
 Consistency is the key to healthy sleep habits.

 How to deal with night-time wakeups.

 Night time wake-ups are unavoidable.
 When they happen, there are things you should do – or avoid doing – in order to help your baby avoid day time and night time mix up:

 - Avoid turning on bright lights.
 Use only a dim light when absolutely necessary.